ST PETE RAIDERS

 Cover overhead expenses at the organizational level, such as registration fees, referee fees, field rental, utilities, administrative expenses and staffing costs.

 Can be refunded upon completion of at least 5 volunteer hours for the club.
-The $100-per-family fee will be collected at registration.
+The $150-per-family fee will be collected at registration.

 Cover tournament costs and other team-level expenses.
 They vary based on the events that the team chooses to participate in.
 The team manager should be able to supply an estimate for the season.

-Range from $140 to $190, depending on player size and items ordered.
+Range from $155 to $180, depending on player size and items ordered.
 Uniforms are ordered online from the supplier.
-Families are encouraged to size the uniform so that it will last for two years.
-Players will have required uniform pieces that include two ful game uniforms (jersey, shorts, socks) one red & one blue, plus at least one full training uniform.
+Families are encouraged to size the uniform so that it will last for two years as 2022-2023 will be a new 2 year cycle.
+Players will have required uniform pieces that include two game jersey's (one red & one gray), one pair of game shorts (navy blue) and two pairs of game socks (one red & one navy blue).
+At least one full training uniform is also required but we encourage you to order two if possible. (gold jersey, navy blue shorts & navy blue socks).

 FREQUENTLY ASKED QUESTIONS